LenaTevar/CamundaNotes/README.md

 -SPRING_DATASOURCE_URL YOUR_DATABASE_URL
 -SPRING_DATASOURCE_USERNAME YOUR_DATABASE_USERNAME
 -PORT 8080
+-WEBSITES_CONTAINER_START_TIME_LIMIT 1800
--WEBSITES_CONTAINER_START_TIME_LIMIT 1800 # The application make take longer to warm up the container so you may need to have more time before the app thinks the container died
+# The application make take longer to warm up the container so you may need to have more time before the app thinks the container died
 -CAMUNDA_BPM_ADMIN_USER_ID YOUR_CAMUNDA_ADMIN_USERNAME
 -CAMUNDA_BPM_ADMIN_USER_PASSWORD YOUR_CAMUNDA_ADMING_PASS
 ```

+Frecuent problem:
+- The container gets unauthorised error:
+  - Check that the container registry has admin privileges in the password/username
+  - Check that the DOCKER_REGISTRY variables in the CD pipeline are correct